Air ambulance helicopter blows cricket pitch cover into woman

 She suffered a leg injury when the cover, which was mounted on wheels, rolled out of position due to the downwash of the aircraft landing on Bearsted village green near Maidstone, Kent on October 11 last year, according to a report by the Air Accidents Investigation Branch (AAIB).

-The two pilots in the cockpit of the AW169 helicopter, registered with Air Ambulance Charity Kent Surrey Sussex (AAKSS), decided the field containing the cricket pitch was “the best option” to land to assist with an emergency 80 metres away.
+The two pilots in the cockpit of the AW169 helicopter, used by Air Ambulance Charity Kent Surrey Sussex (AAKSS), decided the field containing the cricket pitch was “the best option” to land to assist with an emergency 80 metres away.

 After the medical crew left the aircraft, they were told about the woman struck by the cricket pitch cover.